Self-reliance is all that it sounds like plus considerably more.

 Self-acceptance is a huge thing.
 Instead of looking to others for approval, it’s alright to give that approval yourself.
 Seeking others’ acceptance is yet another way that we practice dependence on others, and it can be a pervasive, hard-to-shake habit.
 To develop self-reliance, we need to notice these tendencies before we can change them.
 But it’s worth it.

-You can read Kloppers’ article in its original post.
+You can read more in the original post.

-We can also draw some very clear inferences directly from Emerson’s essay itself.
-From this, some more ways to develop self-reliance include:
+We can also draw very clear inferences directly from Emerson’s essay itself.
+From this, more ways to develop self-reliance include:

 1. Having your own values.